Chy-Ryn Folly ~ Saltash, Cornwall.

 The architectural components used for this project came from Chapter House Design, a company based in Leeds that make all sorts of good quality decorative re-constituted stone elements for use in garden follies and other construction installations.

 A ‘folly’ is a costly ornamented building or structure with no practical value.
-In architecture, a folly is a building constructed primarily for decoration, but suggesting through its appearance some other purpose, or of such extravagant appearance that it transcends the range of garden ornaments usually associated with the class of buildings to which it belongs.
+But in architecture a folly is a building or structure constructed primarily for decoration, which suggests through its appearance some other purpose, or of such extravagant appearance that it transcends the range of garden ornaments usually associated with the class of buildings to which it belongs.
 Follies began as decorative features on the great estates of the late 16th century and early 17th century but they flourished especially in the two centuries which followed.
 Many estates had ruins of monastic houses and on the continent for instance such as Italy, Roman style villas were created.
 These romantic structures were often named after the person who had them built.